FederAndInk/lock_free_debug_tools_comparison/README.md

   - Memory overhead
 - Other hardware:
   - ARM64
-  - Verimag PC // TODO: see if we can test on verimag
+  - Verimag PC // SEE: if we can test on verimag

 Finally it would be interesting to do further testing on real lock free programs with TSan, as this haven't been done, in order to potentially complete TSan specifically for lock-free programs.